drauschenbach/stuart/README.md

 * [Lua 5.1+](https://www.lua.org)
 * [LuaJIT](https://www.lua.org)

-Use [gluasocket](https://github.com/BixData/gluasocket) to embed Stuart Streaming in a Go binary.
+Use [gluasocket](https://github.com/BixData/gluasocket) to embed Stuart in a Go app.

 Stuart is incompatible with: